Blois: Ancient times

 As major urban development begun in 1959, it uncovered the remains of a late Gallic settlement and an urban centre from the Gallo-Roman period.
 At that time, the town was located on the road linking Chartres to Bourges.
 In the network of cities of the Carnutes people, Blois was a secondary settlement.
-Excavations carried out on the right bank between 2001 and 2016 and on the left bank between 2013-2014, it revealed the presence of a large developed town on the right bank and an occupation on the left bank from the Gallic and Gallo-Roman periods.
+Excavations carried out on the right bank between 2001 and 2016 and on the left bank between 2013 and 2014, it revealed the presence of a large developed town on the right bank and an occupation on the left bank from the Gallic and Gallo-Roman periods.
 The Loire river has undoubtedly always been a major axis route, although no traces of a port have been discovered.
 However, there are the remains of former bridges linking the two banks.

 Middle Ages

 Though of ancient origin, Blois is first distinctly mentioned by Gregory of Tours in the 6th century, and the city gained some notability in the 9th century, when it became the seat of a powerful countship known as Blesum castrum by the counts of Blois.

 The Robertians were at the head of the county of Blois before 900.
 When Hugh the Great became duke of the Franks, he left the title of count to his faithful vassal, Theobald I of Blois (circa 940).
 His descendants, known as "Thibaldians", remained as Counts up until the county became a royal possession in 1397.
 The House of Blois also succeeded in raising some of its members or descendants to the highest levels of the European nobility, notably by acceding to the thrones of France, England, Navarre, Spain and Portugal.

 In 1171, Blois was the site of a blood libel against its Jewish community that led to 31 Jews (by some accounts 40) being burned to death.
 Their martyrdom also contributed to a prominent and durable school of poetry inspired by Christian persecution.
 In 1196, Count Louis I of Blois granted privileges to the townsmen; a commune, which survived throughout the Middle Ages, probably dates from this time.
 The counts of the Châtillon dynastic line resided at Blois more often than their predecessors, and the oldest parts of the Château of Blois (from the 13th century) were built by them.

 In the Middle Ages, Blois was the seat of the County of Champagne when the latter passed to the French crown in 1314, forming the province of Champagne within the Kingdom of France.
 By 1397, Count Guy II of Blois-Châtillon offered the county to his cousin, Duke Louis I of Orléans, brother of King Charles VI.
 In 1429, Joan of Arc made Blois her base of operations for the relief of Orléans.
 She rode the 35 miles on 29 April from Blois to relieve Orléans.
 In 1440, after his captivity in England, Duke Charles of Orléans (son of Duke Louis I) took up residence in the Château of Blois, where in 1462 his son was born, Duke Louis II of Orléans who would afterwards become Louis XII.